By Jinhoon Lee

 Could you imagine enduring the stinging burn of smoke in your eyes, nose, and lungs every day to prepare the food necessary to keep you and your family alive?

 In Nepal, 74% of household use open-fire method for cooking.
 This poses a serious health risk to the families as they inhale the smoke that quickly fills the home.
 According to the US Environmental Protection Agency, the fine particles produced by the burning of wood can penetrate deep into one’s lungs and cause a range of health problems, such as chronic heart and lung diseases.
-The data provided by the World Health Organization shows that over 7,500 Nepalese women and children due to illnesses related to indoor air pollution.
+The data provided by the World Health Organization shows that over 7,500 Nepalese women and children die annually due to illnesses related to indoor air pollution.
 The smoke also impacts pregnant women to disrupt the healthy development of the fetus and increase the risk of birth defects.
 Despite these risks, however, families adhere to the open-fire method as they can’t afford the price of gas and gas stoves.

 Global Peace Foundation (GPF) promotes an innovative, values-based approach to peacebuilding guided by universal principles and values that connect us beyond race, religion, and nationality.